JoshPaulie/welcome-to-osrs/src/topics/membership_bonds.md

 That being said, you don't have to pay for membership forever.
 It's possible to grind your account to a point where you can make enough gp/hour to cover 2 bonds a month.
 Some players even just play one main account and bond out their others.

 ## Are bonds worth buying with IRL money for GP?
 Ehh.
 A bond costs $7.99 and is worth ~5m-7m gold.
-It's a nice cash infusion everyone once and awhile, but you'll really have to be shilling out cash to play the game soley off bonds.
+It's a nice cash infusion everyone once and awhile, but you'll really have to be shilling out cash to play the game solely off bonds.

 > Whales exist, and will mention buying a ton of bonds.
 Laugh at them, they are nerds 🐋